MisterHW/LEDCard/readme.md

 Insights:

 - Li-Ion cells can deep discharge and be destroyed.
-- MCP73831 Li-Ion charging IC developed an intermittent solder joint after > 1 year of use in wallet, probably due to flexural stresses.
+- MCP73831 Li-Ion charging IC developed an intermittent solder joint failure after > 1 year of use in wallet, probably due to flexural stresses.
 Switch to MSOP recommended.
+Resolved by reflowing with pre-heater and hot air.
 - 1.0mm FR4 is not stiff enough.
 Switch to 0.4mm or 0.6 mm FR4 and laminate onto laser-cut and deburred Ti sheet metal (see cad/ folder for .dxf file).
 - ON button should raise MCP73831 charge current to allow USB-powered operation with a cable plugged in.